Learn the Facts About Title IX, Sexual Harassment, Sexual Assault, Relationship Violence and Stalking

 Sexual Violence Awareness & Prevention: A Training for Students

-This 20-minute video training explains what constitutes consent, various forms of sexual misconduct and violence, and how to help prevent an assault from happening to you or someone else.
+This 20-minute video explains what constitutes consent, various forms of sexual misconduct and violence, and how to help prevent an assault from happening to you or someone else.
+To access the video, you will need an account with StudentLingo; click here to create a free account.

 Above all, confidentiality of victims must be protected.
 Identifying information of a victim will be protected as much as possible.
 This means that a victim’s name will not be published or otherwise publicized without her/his permission.
 When a person makes an official complaint to authorities, all possible protections will be afforded this individual, whether or not she/he participates in any investigation.
 When the College needs to act to protect the safety of others, absolute confidentiality may not be possible.
 For absolute confidentiality, contact NOVA Sexual Assault Services (703.338.0834 or by email at email@example.com).